 If you are looking for a market that impresses, this one is definitely for you.
 As the southern hemispheres largest open-air market, it’s easy to lose yourself for a whole day here.
 Everything from second hand goods to street food and trinkets can be found here.

 The food hall is a great place to grab a bite to eat on a budget during the day.
 Weekdays tend to be quieter than weekends.
 Which is great if you appreciate a quieter market.
 During the weekends, crowds of people make their way here to grab a bargain and stock up on local fresh produce.

 During the winter months, Queen Victoria Market is home to the Winter Night Market.
 If you want to meet other solo travelers in Melbourne, this is the perfect place!
 Have a dance at the silent disco.
 Enjoy a glass or two of spicy and warm mulled wine.
 Kick back at one of the many bars and enjoy the live entertainment.
 Experience the real taste of winter in Melbourne.
 Reaching QVM from Holiday Inn Melbourne Airport takes just 20-minutes by car.

 A Few More Solo Travel Activities in Melbourne

-Just to make sure that you don’t run out of things to do, here are a few more solo travel activities in Melbourne.
+Just to make sure that you don’t run out of things to do, here are a few more solo travel activities in Melbourne less than a 30-minute drive away.
 Add them to your itinerary and enjoy more for less.